cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-16.md

 # Observability: Metrics

 There are 3 pillars of observability: metrics, traces, and logs.
+Some add a fourth pillar, events.

 In this tutorial, you will install monitoring and logging solutions.
 Let's start with monitoring.

 Prometheus stores and collects metrics as time series data.
 Prometheus is a monitoring and alerting toolkit and is a CNCF graduated project.

 There are multiple ways to install Prometheus.
+For this tutorial, we will install Prometheus via Helm.

 The kube-prometheus-stack is a community-maintained helm chart that is a "batteries-included" chart that includes the following:
 - Prometheus Operator